Get Answers For Frequently Asked Questions

 1. Title or current out-of-state registration if a lienholder holds the title.

 2. Level 1 inspection.
 (We do them here at our office)

 3. Smog test if the vehicle is over 4 years old.

-A. As an Arizona resident you must pay 5.6% state sales tax and any local sales tax.
-We are responsible for collecting the state and local taxes.
-A bill of sale will be required from the selling dealer to verify that sales tax was collected or how much needs to be collected.
+A. As an Arizona resident, you must pay 5.6% state sales tax and any local sales tax.
+We are responsible for collecting the state and local taxes, and the selling dealer will require a bill of sale to verify that sales tax was collected or how much needs to be collected.

 "OR" Legal Status

-This ownership is a joint tenancy, with an expressed intent that either of the owners has full authority to transfer ownership of the vehicle, license plates and/or fees, or to record loan information.
+This ownership is a joint tenancy, with an expressed intent that either of the owners has full authority to transfer ownership of the vehicle, license plates, and fees or to record loan information.
 The owners' names will appear on the title as in this example: JOHN DOE OR JOE ROSS.

-To transfer ownership of the vehicle, license plates and/or fees, or to record loan information, the signature of either party will be accepted.
+To transfer ownership of the vehicle, license plates, and fees, or to record loan information, the signature of either party will be accepted.
 Both signatures are not required.
 If this legal status is chosen, all owners involved must sign in the Legal Status section.

 "AND" Legal Status

 This ownership is a tenancy in common.
 The owners' names will appear on the title as in this example: JOHN DOE AND JOE ROSS.